G1OJS/xyz_canvas/README.md

 1) Modify it for your own needs, by editing the code in canvas.py
 2) Incorporate it into your own code by processing the points that it returns - by building on the code in demo.py.
 For example, your code could take the returned points to define a polygon which you could then display in 3D.

-I intend to provide examples of this in later versions.

 ## Installation
 Install with pip:
 ```